-The Commission for Children with Special Health Care Needs (CCSHCN) provides comprehensive care to children with special health care needs.
-We treat children who:
+The Office for Children with Special Health Care Needs (OCSHCN), previously called the Commission for Children with Special Health Care Needs (CCSHCN), provides comprehensive care to children and youth with special health care needs who:

 Our mission is to enhance the quality of life for Kentucky's children with special health care needs through quality service, leadership, advocacy, education and collaboration.